 There is another round of user testing taking place at the moment before proceeding with the high-fidelity prototypes and the final round of testing for last iterations.
 Below are the visual guidelines created for the project.

-*Literary review and competitive analysis were not showcased in this case study.
+*Literary review and complete hi-fi screens work were not showcased in this case study.

 Intellectual property of Carolina De Alba